metacosm/quarkus-power/README.md

 [![Version](https://img.shields.io/maven-central/v/io.quarkiverse.power/quarkus-power?logo=apache-maven&style=flat-square)](https://search.maven.org/artifact/io.quarkiverse.power/quarkus-power)

+This extension is an experiment to measure and display the power consumption of your application as it runs in Dev mode.
+Only Linux/amd64 and macOS (amd64/apple silicon) are supported at the moment.
+See below for platform-specific requirements.

-## Basic usage
+## Requirements

-NOTE: Currently only works on macOS.
+### macOS

 The power monitoring is performed using the bundled `powermetrics` tool, which requires `sudo` access.
 For convenience and security, it's recommended you add your user to the `sudoers` file, giving it passwordless access to `/usr/bin/powermetrics` (and possibly, only that).

-This extension is an experiment to measure and display the power consumption of your application as it runs in Dev mode.
+### Linux

+The extension makes use of the RAPL information accessible under the `/sys/class/powercap/intel-rapl` directory.
+For security purposes, some of that information is only readable by root, in particular the values that we need to get the power consumption, currently:

+- /sys/class/powercap/intel-rapl/intel-rapl:1/energy_uj (if available)
+- /sys/class/powercap/intel-rapl/intel-rapl:0/energy_uj
+- /sys/class/powercap/intel-rapl/intel-rapl:0/intel-rapl:0:2/energy_uj

+For the extension to work properly, these files need to be readable by the current user, which you can accomplish by running `sudo chmod +r` on these files.
+Note that this change will only persist until the next restart.

+## Usage

 To use the extension: